till213/SkyDolly/src/Plugin/src/Import/CsvImport/doc/FlightRadar24.md

 - There are 6 columns only in the [original documenation](https://www.flightradar24.com/blog/using-the-new-flightradar24-kml-and-csv-export-tools/): without UTC timestamp
 - Altitude is in feet, speed in knots

+### Altitude
+Altitude data reported by ADS-B is the pressure altitude at standard pressure (1013 hPa) and not the altitude above ground level.
+All altitude data when the aircraft is ‘on ground’ is reported as 0.

 ### Example

 ```